aakllee/aakllee.github.io/content/posts/igem/index.md

 The task was to present an area of synthetic biology you were passionate about, and a potential synbio solution for the local area.
-I gave my presentation on biological computers[^2], and potential diagnostics for infected salmon in fish farms[^3].
+I gave my presentation on biological computers[^1], and potential diagnostics for infected salmon in fish farms[^2].
 We were then randomly assigned groups and made to perform a group presentation on one of the solutions anyone had presented.

-Being the double-A Aaron I am, I presented first—which honestly may have saved me.
+Being the double-A Aaron I am, I presented first—which was a big help in hindsight.
 Watching everyone else's beautifully crafted, enthusiastic and confident presentations was more than a little demoralising.
 I began to think it would be impossible to be chosen over the others.
 This was still only a few months into my first-year,